We let our light shine

 We create a positive culture at St Barnabas, so our learners are in a safe environment where choices and freedoms are encouraged.
 We always encourage children to drive their own learning, challenge themselves, have a growth mindset and determine their own learning journey.

-At St Barnabas we have rich variety of ethnic groups and a range of languages spoken, our pupils learn together with absolute respect for each other.
-Our value of ‘Unity’ highlights how as a school we unite together and support each other.
-Mutual respect is at the heart of our school life.
+At St Barnabas we have rich variety of heritage backgrounds and a range of languages spoken, our pupils learn together with absolute respect for each other.

 Tolerance of those of different faiths and beliefs: